top of page

 STEP 3

-Most patients find that it works well to space their follow-up sessions at two-weekly intervals, but it will all depend on your progress.
-We don’t believe in rushing things but at the same time there’s no need to hold you back if you’ve hit your targets.
+Most patients find that it works well to space their follow-up sessions at two-weekly intervals, but it all depends on your progress.
+We don’t believe in rushing things, but at the same time there’s no need to hold you back if you’ve hit your targets early.

 step4